nicolacimmino/PLC-14500/14500mon/README.md

 The built-in assembler is a great way to try small programs and see them immediately running on the board.
 It also gives you a more down to the machine view of how assembly language is converted to bytecode.

+**Note:** please keep in mind that programs assembled in this way don’t exist as source code, so you won’t be able to save them to your computer.
+If you plan to preserve a program and want to be able to edit its source later, consider editing “.asm” files on your computer and assembling them with “asm14500.exe” as explained in the “Using the Assembler” section.

 To assemble interactively simply use the “A” command followed by the start address and press enter: